-According to the 2016 Census, 59% of Ontario artists are in regions outside the City of Toronto.
-Regional artists/organizations accounted for 51% of OAC's total number of applications in 2021-22 and 51% of OAC's total number of grants.
-Regional artists/organizations accounted for 47% of the total application dollars, and 45% of the total grant dollars.
+- According to the 2016 Census, 59% of Ontario artists are in regions outside the City of Toronto.
+Regional artists/organizations accounted for 44% of OAC's total number of applications in 2019-20 and 47% of OAC's total number of grants.
+Regional artists/organizations accounted for 43% of the total application dollars, and 42% of the total grant dollars. - In terms of grant type, proportions are similar across the four measures, except for application dollars and grant dollars which is somewhat lower for operating grants.